cultureamp/deploy-templates-buildkite-plugin/README.md

 ### `step-var-names` (Type: string[], Optional, Default: undefined)

 > **Note:** When utilizing `auto-deploy-to-production`, `step-var-names` property cannot be used. `FARM` will be statically set as `FARM=production`
 > for use in the template.
-To configure a different FARM for a production deploy target, see <some ref to how FARM can be set in the .env>
+To configure a different FARM for a production deploy target, see section [Overriding FARM variable when using auto-deploy-to-production](#overriding-farm-variable-when-using-auto-deploy-to-production).

 See property description from [step-templates plugin](https://github.com/cultureamp/step-templates-buildkite-plugin?tab=readme-ov-file#step-var-names-required-string).